Juan Lazcano

 Juan Lazcano (born March 23, 1975) is a Mexican-born American professional boxer currently based in Sacramento, California.
 He fights at light welterweight and is a former World Boxing Foundation (WBF), NABF and IBA lightweight champion, as well as having challenged for the IBO light welterweight title.

 Background

 Lazcano was born in Ciudad Juárez and was moved to El Paso when two months old.
 There, he attended Jefferson High School, later finishing at Bowie High.
 At Jefferson High, he and classmate Daniel Puente, along with other young boxers, sparred together at Rocky's Gym where he was crowned the Golden Gloves.
 He now lives and fights out of Sacramento, California.

 He and Lourdes were childhood sweethearts, but are now divorced.
-They have four children together.
+Together they raised four children;His step-son and three of their own.
 They became parents when Juan was only 17 years of age.
 Lazcano is engaged to Tammy Howard, a teacher in Phoenix, AZ.
 They have been together since 2018.